marlanbar/sequra-challenge/part-1/README.md

 - **Amazon S3**: Serves as a landing zone (raw layer) for extracted data.
 Decouples ingestion from transformation and acts as backup.
 - **Amazon Redshift**: Used as the analytical data warehouse.
 Loads data from S3 using a Python script triggered via Airflow.
 - **Amazon MWAA (Managed Airflow)**: Orchestrates the pipeline.
 Manages task dependencies, retries, and scheduling of the extraction, loading, and transformation steps.
-- **dbt (hosted on EC2)**: Executes SQL-based data transformations inside Redshift, including testing and documentation.
+- **dbt (hosted on ECS Fargate)**: Executes SQL-based data transformations inside Redshift, including testing and documentation.
 Triggered by Airflow as part of the pipeline.

 ---